sck-at-ucy/MLX_BeyondLanguage/README.md

    ```

 ## Examples
-Currently, this repo contains a simple example which provides the code described in
+Currently, this repo contains a single example which provides the code described in
 [Beyond Language: Applying MLX Transformers to Engineering Physics](https://doi.org/10.48550/arXiv.2410.04167)

 ## Requirements